wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-intro/includes/required-knowledge.md

 Mastering each of these areas increases in complexity depending on the size and regional distribution of your organization.

->[NOTE]
+> [!NOTE]
 > Before proceeding make sure you've read the Assumptions section of the course introduction.
 We'll be using these assumptions as we discuss practical application of the knowledge areas above.
-(Liza note - need this?)

 ## Knowledge area - Organizational development